 In addition to sharing your own content, you should share content created by other great companies/ experts.
-Many experts recommend you share 20% your promotional content and 80% other valuable content you find (I use Buffer to find great content to share).
+Many experts recommend you share 20% of your promotional content and 80% of other valuable content you find (I use Buffer to find great content to share).

 4. Paid digital advertising

 Paid digital advertising, including PPC (pay per click) campaigns such as Google Adwords, social media advertising on platforms such as Facebook and Twitter, and mobile ads are great to support digital marketing success.